Latin America and the Caribbean are the next stop

-21 of the 33 Latin American countries.
-In 2004, Brazil, Argentina, Chile, Peru
+China has established diplomatic relations with 21 of the 33 Latin American countries.
+In 2004, Brazil, Argentina, Chile, Peru and Venezuela announced recognition of China’s full market economy status.

 China in Latin America